arackaf/generic-persistgraphql/readme.md

 The persistgraphql package is wonderfully simple, and effective.
 It allows you to automatically create a map of all valid graphql queries in your application; however, the accompanying tools tend to assume you're using a particular graphql client like Apollo.

 This project provides you with two simple pieces to accompany persistgraphql: a webpack loader which will take imports from `.graphql` files, and return you the actual id from the json mapping file; and a Node middleware that will take the graphql query id's that are sent over, and replace them with the actual query from that same json map.
-In addition to letting you reap the normal benefits of persisted queries, like saving bandwidth and preventing restricted query execution, you can do so without needing to pull in the graphql-tag package, or even the query text itself.
+In addition to letting you reap the normal benefits of persisted queries, like saving bandwidth and preventing unrestricted query execution, you can do so without needing to pull in the graphql-tag package, _or even the query text itself._

 ## How does it work